-The spice is not inexpensive, but when stored in an airtight container, the pods stay fresh a long time.
-Other uses include adding the pods to stews and braises, or make the traditional Vietnamese pho, a filling noodle soup.
+The spice is not inexpensive, but when stored in an airtight container, the pods stay fresh for a long time.
+Other uses include adding the pods to stews and braises or make the traditional Vietnamese pho, a filling noodle soup.

 Grind star anise to craft your own Chinese five-spice powder.
 Use the ground spice in a crust for grilled meats or to amp roasted vegetables.
 It plays well with ginger, nutmeg, and allspice, mingling with the flavors in spice cake, pumpkin pie, or chai.

 Be cautious with star anise.
 A little goes a long way!